tbali0524/cgtest/README.md

 _CGTest_ supports only solo I/O puzzles.
 For any test case, the input must be a fixed file (so a given line of input cannot depend on the output previously provided by the code).
 This means that some solo and optim puzzles cannot be tested.
 Bot programming is also out of question.

-CGTest is a single thread application, so tests are running in sequenca which can be rather slow if you have lots of test cases.
+CGTest is a single thread application, so tests are running in sequence, which can be rather slow if you have lots of test cases.
 If you start CGTest multiple times concurrently, use separate configuration files, with different output directory settings.

 ## Known issues